"It's like a car. If you want an Audi you pay the price. If you want a Nissan you pay a little bit less. We're the BMWs."

 "Hipsters love milk in bottles"

-The make-do-and-mend attitude and green credentials (electric vehicles, recycled glass) has always been a part of the industry, but now in 2016 this approach is back in favour with Londoners, who are falling in love with the milk round all over.
+The make-do-and-mend attitude and green credentials (electric vehicles, recycled glass) has always been a part of the industry, but now this approach is back in favour with Londoners, who are falling in love with the milk round all over.

 Parker Dairies depot manager Paul Lough recalls: "The first day I walked into the yard, the yardman come up and said 'I don't know why you're bothering son, it's got five years in it'.
 And that was 29 years ago."

 "Now in London having your milk delivered has become cool and trendy again.
 All the hipsters love having their milk delivered in glass bottles.